 Marge is the Wheelock Family Theatre Props Master.
 She brings years of acquired creative skills and a slightly unconventional style of teaching to the summer programs.
 Marge encourages students to be prolific in their creative thinking and keen in the editing of their work.
 She teaches an economic approach to the choice of materials, using mostly post-consumer and recycled supplies.
 Her students learn to work with the tools of many different trades.
 They are strongly encouraged to strive for perfection while settling for excellence in the execution of their work.

 An Equity actor, singer, and dancer since 1986, Grace has appeared throughout New England, New York, the United States, and Canada.
 Career highlights: The King and I (national tour - Rudolf Nureyev), A Christmas Carol (Trinity Rep - Stacy Keach), Odessa (Walnut Street Theatre), and numerous roles at WFT including Where the Mountain Meets the Moon, Carousel, The Music Man, Cinderella, Little Women, Hello, Dolly!, Winnie the Pooh, Peter Pan, and Anne of Green Gables.
 For over 15 years, Grace has directed WFT’s Story Troupers summer touring program, as well as teen intensives in musical theatre and opera and our main stage production of Seussical.
-A graduate of M.I.T., Grace has also taught at many Boston venues including the Boston Ballet School, Boston Lyric Opera, Commonwealth Shakespeare Company, and Framingham public schools, and Walnut Hill School extension and summer programs among others.
+A graduate of M.I.T., Grace has also taught at many area venues including the Boston Ballet School, Boston Lyric Opera, Framingham public schools, and Walnut Hill School extension and summer programs among others.

 John O’Neil has been a teaching artist with Wheelock Family Theatre since 2000.
 John co-teaches the WFT's musical theatre intensives and reaches out to area schools through WFT's dramashop program.
 John operates his own vocal studio, mounting performance master classes and teaching at educational institutions such as Regis College, Northeastern University and Riverside Theatreworks.
 In additional to working as an audition accompanist for area theatres, John was Stagesources’s principal audition accompanist for a number of years.
-John helps singers choose appropriate audition material, finding the monologue within the song to bring out each person's best performance.
+John helps singers choose appropriate audition material and find the monologue within the song to bring out each person's best performance.
 Most recently, John music directed WFT's show It's a Wonderful Life.

 Sophie has been involved with WFT for fifteen years, first as a student and young performer, and now as a teacher and co-director of Story Troupers.
 Sophie recently graduated from Northwestern University with a BA in theatre, concentrating on theatre for young audiences and directing.
 During her time at North Western Sophie taught at Haven Middle School and in Evanston's District 65 Drama Enrichment Program, overseeing the program's lesson planning this past year.
 Sophie was received Northwestern's Winifred Ward Award for creative drama, and is also an experienced performer, tap dancer, and singer.